pastas/pastas/README.rst

 Related packages
 ~~~~~~~~~~~~~~~~
-- `Pastastore <https://github.com/pastas/pastastore>`_ is a package for managing multiple timeseries and pastas models
+- `Pastastore <https://github.com/pastas/pastastore>`_ is a Python package for managing multiple timeseries and pastas models
-- `Hydropandas <https://github.com/ArtesiaWater/hydropandas/blob/master/examples/03_hydropandas_and_pastas.ipynb>`_ can be used to obtain Dutch observation datasets.
+- `Hydropandas <https://github.com/ArtesiaWater/hydropandas/blob/master/examples/03_hydropandas_and_pastas.ipynb>`_ can be used to obtain Dutch timeseries (KNMI, Dinoloket, ..)

 Dependencies
 ~~~~~~~~~~~~